dwhiffing/quest/src/pages/index.md

   content: We’re calling for gamers to unite with fellow players, friends, and family
     to create a new and lasting movement through support and donations.
-By triumphing in the gaming world, we can go a long way towards triumphing in the real world over the common adversary we call cancer. <br><br>Whether you’re a streamer or a spectator, there’s a place in this Quest for you.
+By triumphing in the gaming world, we can go a long way towards triumphing in the real world over the common adversary we call cancer. <br>&lt;br&gt;&lt;br&gt;<br>Whether you’re a streamer or a spectator, there’s a place in this Quest for you.
   button:
     url: https://google.ca
     text: Learn more